DAO-Community/.github/GOVERNANCE.md

 📄 File under 🏗 construction.

+## New Members

+A dedicated repository is made for new members/employees.
+Quickstart your DAO Community journey [here]().

 ## Governance Structure

 This document describes the formal governance structure of the DAO Community.
 For the purpose of this document, “DAO-Community” includes all repositories in the [DAO Community GitHub organization](https://github.com/DAO-Community).